Certainty-equivalent adaptive MPC for uncertain nonlinear systems: Adaptive tracking for unstable systems

 where $c_{\mathrm{loc}}>0$ characterizes the local attraction. \begin{assumption}(Local exponentially stabilizing feedback) There exist constants $\Cell\geq 1$, $\rho\in(0,1)$, such that for any $(x,\theta,x_{\mathrm{s}},u_{\mathrm{s}})\in\mathbb{S}_{\mathrm{loc}}$, we have

-Furthermore, $\kappa$ is Lipschitz continuous with constant $L_\kappa$. \end{assumption} Analogous to Proposition~\ref{prop:ell_exp_stable}, Condition~\eqref{eq:ell_exp_stable_feedback} holds for an exponentially stabilizing and Lipschitz continuous feedback $\kappa$, see~\cite{magni2001stabilizing,kohler2021stability} for similar conditions.
-A corresponding feedback $\kappa$ is, e.g., given by an LQR for the dynamics linearized around $(x_{\mathrm{s}},u_{\mathrm{s}})$ with parameter $\theta$, assuming the linearization is stabilizable.
+Furthermore, $\kappa$ is Lipschitz continuous with constant $L_\kappa$. \end{assumption} \begin{remark}(Local stabilizing controller) Analogous to Proposition~\ref{prop:ell_exp_stable}, Condition~\eqref{eq:ell_exp_stable_feedback} holds for an exponentially stabilizing and Lipschitz continuous feedback $\kappa$, see~\cite{magni2001stabilizing,kohler2021stability} for similar conditions.
+Many existing designs require a common feedback and Lyapunov function to certify robust stability for all models $\theta\in\Theta$; a condition that can become infeasible if the parametric error is large (cf. numerical examples in Section~\ref{sec:num}).
+The proposed approach avoids this requirement by allowing the feedback to depend on the current parameter estimate.
+A simple design satisfying Assumption~\ref{ass:stable_feedback} is given by the linear quadratic regulator (LQR) based on the model linearized around the steady-state $(x_{\mathrm{s}},u_{\mathrm{s}})$ with the model parameter $\theta$; assuming the linearization is stabilizable uniformly in $(\theta,x_{\mathrm{s}},u_{\mathrm{s}})$.
 In this case, the \emph{local} region of attraction $\mathbb{S}_{\mathrm{loc}}$ of $\kappa$ is determined by the input constraints $\bar{\mathbb{U}}\subseteq\mathrm{int}(\mathbb{U})$ and the local region of attraction of the LQR, assuming the dynamics are twice continuously differentiable~\cite[Lemma~1]{chen1998quasi}.
-Contrary to many existing designs, Condition~\eqref{eq:ell_exp_stable_feedback} does \emph{not} require a common feedback that robustly stabilizes all models $\theta\in\Theta$, as $\kappa$ depends on $\theta$.
+This function $\kappa$ is in general not available in an analytical form, but may, e.g., require online re-computation of the LQR for the current parameter estimate $\hat{\theta}_k$. \end{remark}